liuzy0708/DMI-LS-Demo/README.md

 ## Acknowledgments

-We would like to acknowledge the support and contributions of [list of contributors or organizations] in the development of this scheme.
+We would like to acknowledge the support and contributions of the Department of Automation, Tsinghua University, in the development of this scheme.

 ---